Becoming a Black Belt

 3. Think about your karate.

 Training hard is not enough; a karate-ka must also be a thinker.
 You cannot always rely on your instructor for advice on how to improve your karate.
-You have got to be thinking about what you are doing to develop self-awareness, so you can minimise your mistakes and create good technical habits.
+You need to think about what you are doing to develop self-awareness so you can minimise your mistakes and create good technical habits.
 Think also about ways in which you can improve in your karate.

 Thinking is nothing more than asking yourself questions and then answering them.
 The trick is to ask the right questions.
 Don’t ask negative questions like, “Why can I never get this right?”, “Why can’t I do that?”
 Ask questions that are looking for a positive solution, like, “How can I make this better?”
 “What can I do to get this to be even sharper?”
 Some great questions to ask yourself while practising Kata are, “How can I use my hips and centre of gravity more?”
 “What can I do to get this move faster?”
 “What is the most important thing I could do to look sharper in this sequence?”
 By the way, don’t just ask yourself, ask your instructor as well!